ccasares/grovepi-iotcs/README.md

     URN: urn:com:oracle:ccasares:iot:device:grovepi:sensors:proximity
     ```

         The `URN`(_Uniform Resource Name_) is like a namespace in XML.
-It uniquely defines the device model in the IoTCS infrastructure.
+It uniquely defines the device model in the IoTCS infrastructure. **Make sure you use the same URN as above**.
+You might use your own, but then you'll need to change it accordingly in your code.
 See more about URNs [here](https://en.wikipedia.org/wiki/Uniform_Resource_Name)

     2. Attributes: